scaleoutsystems/fedn/README.rst

   -v $PWD/data/clients/1:/var/data \
   -e ENTRYPOINT_OPTS=--data_path=/var/data/mnist.pt \
   --network=fedn_default \
-  ghcr.io/scaleoutsystems/fedn/fedn:develop-mnist-pytorch run client -in client.yaml --name myclient
+  ghcr.io/scaleoutsystems/fedn/fedn:develop-mnist-pytorch run client -in client.yaml --name client1

-You are now ready to test training the model from http://localhost:8090/control.
+You are now ready to start training the model at http://localhost:8090/control.

-To automate creation of several clients, refer to our examples that uses docker-compose to deploy clients:
+To scale up the experiment, refer to the README at examples/mnist-pytorch (or the corresponding Keras version), where we explain how to use docker-compose to automate deployment of several clients.

 Distributed deployment
 ======================